mimiyin/choreographic-interventions-s20/README.md

 "Soft Skills" we will practice:
 - Sketching (as in drawing on paper) choreographic ideas.
-- Defining rule sets for movement.
+- Designing and defining rule sets for movement.
-- Defining rules of interaction.
+- Designing and defining rules of interaction.
 - Deconstructing choreography into parameters for code.
 - Extracting choreographic ideas from code.